renovatebot/renovate/docs/usage/private-modules.md

 }
 ```

-If you have no `.npmrc` file then Renovate will create one for you, pointing to the default npmjs registry.
+If you have no `.npmrc` file then Renovate creates one for you, pointing to the default npmjs registry.
 If instead you use an alternative registry or need an `.npmrc` file for some other reason, you should configure it too and substitute the npm token with `${NPM_TOKEN}` for it to be replaced. e.g.

 ```json